github/docs/content/actions/learn-github-actions/finding-and-customizing-actions.md

 You can add an action to your workflow by referencing the action in your workflow file.

-You can view the dependencies of your {% data variables.product.prodname_actions %} workflows in the dependency graph of the repository containing your workflows.
+You can view the actions referenced in your {% data variables.product.prodname_actions %} workflows as dependencies in the dependency graph of the repository containing your workflows.
 For more information, see “[About the dependency graph](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph).”

 ### Adding an action from {% data variables.product.prodname_marketplace %}